German Articles Quiz for A1-B1 Students: Free Grammar Practice

 Why are German articles (der, die, das) so difficult?

 German has three genders, and unlike English, the gender of a noun is often not related to its meaning.
-However, there are specific ending patterns (like -ung or -heit) that always indicate the same gender.
-Learning these rules via our Article Rules Cheat Sheet is the best strategy.
+However, there are specific ending patterns (like -ung or -heit) that very reliably indicate the same gender — both are almost always feminine.
+Learning these rules via our Article Rules guide is the best strategy.

 What is the most common article in German?